gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-3. Aa Wasm compiler is necessary for compiling a Rust program to Wasm, add it to the toolchain.
+3. A Wasm compiler is necessary for compiling a Rust program to Wasm, add it to the toolchain.

     ```bash
     rustup target add wasm32-unknown-unknown